The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: DP Auditing

 \subsection{Desiderata: The Gold Standard of DP Auditing}

 Next, we define three key properties we believe audits should satisfy -- \emph{efficiency, end-to-end-ness, tightness}.
-We believe these properties are crucial for the widespread and rigorous adoption of DP auditing, especially in production systems.
-As discussed later, achieving all three simultaneously mostly remains an open research problem.
+We believe that achieving these three properties simultaneously would be optimal for the widespread and rigorous adoption of DP auditing, especially in production systems, although this remains an open research problem.
+Even when they cannot all be achieved simultaneously, we believe that analyzing DP audits along these three dimensions is crucial in helping data and privacy practitioners choose the optimal auditing techniques for their specific contexts.

 \descr{Efficiency.} For DP audits to be deployable in practice, they have to be computationally efficient.
 Early work~\cite{ding2018detecting,bichsel2018dp} required implementations to be executed millions of times -- while this is achievable for simple mechanisms (e.g., Laplace and Gaussian mechanisms), it can be prohibitively expensive for complex mechanisms like DP-SGD~\cite{abadi2016deep}.
 Therefore, recent work~\cite{steinke2023privacy,mahloujifar2024auditing,galen2024oneshot,xiang2025privacy} has focused on developing auditing techniques that only require implementations to be executed a handful of times, possibly even just once.